Eschatologue/CM_wiki/docs/spells/1st-level.md

 |  7  | Psychic     |
 |  8  | Thunder     |

 If you roll the same number on both d8s, the chaotic energy leaps from the target to a different creature of your choice within 30 feet of it.
-Make a new attack roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.
+Make a new :d20-attack: **Attack Roll** against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.

 A creature can be targeted only once by each casting of this spell.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, each target takes 1d6 extra damage of the type rolled for each slot level above 1st.

 ### Charm Person
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V, S
 **Duration:** 1 hour

 You attempt to charm a humanoid you can see within range.
-It must make a Wisdom Saving Throw, and does so with advantage if you or your companions are fighting it.
+It must make a Wisdom Saving Throw, and does so with :d20-adv: **Advantage** if you or your companions are fighting it.
 If it fails the Saving Throw, it is charmed by you until the spell ends or until you or your companions do anything harmful to it.
 The charmed creature regards you as a friendly acquaintance.
 When the spell ends, the creature knows it was charmed by you.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.

 ### Chromatic Orb
-*1st-level evocation*
+*1st-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 90 feet